 Kate has just taken on the role of Teaching and Learning Lead at her school.
 She's excited about improving the CPD programme; she knows that there must be a better way to train teachers than weekly all-staff inset.

 Kate's spent time reading the available evidence on teacher education.
-A particular method of teacher education - Instructional Coaching (IC) - seems to have a very strong evidence base.
+A particular method of teacher education - Instructional Coaching - seems to have a very strong evidence base.
+For those interested, here's our overview of the fundamentals of Instructional Coaching.

-As Kate reads more, she notices something: nearly everyone defines IC in a different way.
+As Kate reads more, she notices something: nearly everyone defines Instructional Coaching in a different way.
 Often this goes way beyond surface features and right to the heart of what coaches should be doing when they work with teachers.
-IC promises to generate results for teachers above and beyond other forms of teacher education, yet Kate is confused: how can she implement an effective coaching programme for her staff if she doesn't really know what it is and who it's for?
+Instructional Coaching promises to generate results for teachers above and beyond other forms of teacher education, yet Kate is confused: how can she implement an effective coaching programme for her staff if she doesn't really know what it is and who it's for?

 "I agree that most formal observation systems are silly, but I don't agree that instructional coaching in itself is a sufficient replacement.
 It's not the right model for expert teachers for example."
 (Boxer, 2021)